timmitra/timmitra/README.md

 #### Podcasts

-- I founded and host the More Than Just Code podcast since 2014.
+- I founded and have hosted the More Than Just Code podcast since 2014.
-- I founded and host the Spock Cast podcast since 2014.
+- I founded and have hosted the Spock Cast podcast since 2014.
 - I co-hosted the Roundabout Creative Chaos podcast since 2016.
 - I been a guest on:
 - OK Productive 030.
 Neuroplasticity with Tim Mitra,